kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/01-wise-card-basics/articles/03-getting-started-with-your-wise-eco-card/content.md

+# Wise card basics
-# Getting started with your Wise eco card
+## Getting started with your Wise eco card
 We’re launching an eco-friendly card made of a _biodegradable material_ to reduce plastic waste.

 To use less ink, the card will only have your name printed on it. _You can check your full card details on your Wise account_.